June is a joyous month. With copious amounts of warm weather gracing our gardens, we’re spending a lot of time outside.

 Pop in a spike (for containers or larger plants a small plastic water bottle turned upside down will do the trick) to funnel the water to deeper underground reaches and it will mean that the plant get all the watery goodness it needs.

 With summer splashing and soaking, water can be in short supply.
 To make the most of water, it pays to use it economically.
-I find the YOYO hose is great for getting the most done as efficiently as possible.
+I find a hose is great for getting the most done as efficiently as possible.

 Using the multi spray gun you can wash your plants with water – knowing you’ve covered a wide area in a short time.